 Whether your travel to the City of Brotherly Love includes visiting the Philadelphia Art Museum, shopping along Walnut Street or Rittenhouse Square, attending pro or college sporting events like the Penn Relays or admiring the LOVE statue in John F. Kennedy Plaza, Amtrak trains deliver you right to the heart of the action.
 Trains to Philadelphia depart from stations centrally located in cities along the east coast with popular station stops in Washington, DC, Baltimore, Wilmington, DE, New York and Boston.
 Trains arrive at historic Philadelphia 30th Street Station with easy connections to SEPTA (Philadelphia’s bus, light rail, regional rail and subway system) and New Jersey Transit, connecting to southern New Jersey destinations including Atlantic City.

 30th Street Station (PHL) is serviced by 10 Amtrak train routes with destinations as far south as Florida, as far north as Vermont and as far west as Chicago.
-Bring our Philadelphia walking tour guide with you as you step off the train in the middle of the city.
+Bring our Philadelphia Neighborhood Guide with you as you step off the train in the middle of the city.
 Within a mile of the station are numerous Philadelphia attractions.
 Along the Ben Franklin Parkway there is the Franklin Institute, Academy of Natural Sciences, Philadelphia Museum of Art, the Barnes Museum, the Rodin Museum and John F. Kennedy Plaza.

 Also nearby is the Mütter Museum, a unique medical museum containing a collection of medical oddities, anatomical and pathological specimens, wax models, and antique medical equipment.
 A few blocks east, explore Reading Terminal Market, City Hall, the Pennsylvania Convention Center, Chinatown, the Liberty Bell, Independence Hall, the National Constitution Center and the Betsy Ross House.
 And just a short car drive north, you’ll find Boathouse Row, the Philadelphia Zoo, Fairmount Park and the city’s award winning children’s Please Touch Museum at the historic Memorial Hall.
 The list of fun things to do in Philadelphia is endless.